 Norfolk and Suffolk NHS Foundation Trust provides mental health, substance misuse and learning disability services across Norfolk and Suffolk.
 The Trust believes in recovery and wellbeing.

 Through the provision and co-ordination of high quality, excellent and cost-effective services, with a commitment to research and innovation, the Trust will be recognised as a national leader.

 Service users and carers are at the centre of all aspects of the Trust’s work, and are vital in helping shape and support the Trust Service Strategy.
-Our strategy supports and enables people with mental health problems, or who need to improve their wellbeing, to live a fulfilling life, and to help their personal recovery journeys.
+Are you a service user?
+Please click here to find out how you can get involved, we want to hear your thoughts, ideas and suggestions.

-Are you a service user of carer?
-Then click here to see events and engagement opportunities that you might be interested in.
+Click here to see events and engagement opportunities that you might be interested in.